mgh78/Train/Project/README.md

 4. **Answer Generation**: Retrieved chunks are sent to OpenAI for answer synthesis
 5. **Caching**: Results are cached using LRU cache to avoid redundant API calls

-## 📅 Publication Year Mapping

-During document indexing:
+## 📄 Document Indexing

+The document indexing process (parsing PDFs, chunking, vectorizing, and storing in Pinecone) is implemented in `test.ipynb`.
+This notebook contains the complete pipeline for preparing documents for the RAG system:

-- PDFs are parsed using `PyPDFDirectoryLoader`
+1. **PDF Parsing**: PDFs are loaded and parsed using `PyPDFDirectoryLoader`
-- Extra metadata (author, creator, etc.) is dropped
+2. **Metadata Cleaning**: Extra metadata (author, creator, etc.) is dropped
-- Each PDF is mapped to its publication year
+3. **Publication Year Mapping**: Each PDF is mapped to its publication year from a mapping file
-- Year is stored as metadata with key `"year"` in Pinecone
-- Users can filter results by selecting a specific year
+4. **Chunking**: Documents are split into chunks using `RecursiveCharacterTextSplitter` (chunk_size=2000, chunk_overlap=200)
+5. **Vectorization**: Text chunks are converted to embeddings using Ollama's bge-m3 model
+6. **Storage**: Vectors are stored in Pinecone with metadata including text, page number, and publication year

+**Note**: Run `test.ipynb` to index your PDF documents before using the RAG system.
+The indexed documents will be available for querying through the Flask application.

 ## ⚙️ Configuration